KPJK: Budget problems and sale (2009–2018)

-Sale

 On December 7, 2011, the San Mateo County Community College District announced plans to sell KCSM-TV, due to budgetary constraints as well as an operating deficit of $1 million.
 KCSM radio would continue operations as usual.
 All bids in response to the initial request for proposals to purchase the television station were rejected on October 24, 2012, and the district subsequently issued a second request for proposals.
 On May 15, 2013, the district approved an agreement with LocusPoint Networks, who would provide a $900,000 annual subsidy for up to four years and then split the proceeds of an auction of its spectrum allocation.
 The KCSM-TV spectrum was expected to be sold for upwards of $10 million to wireless communication companies.

 On July 15, 2013, KCSM dropped most of the programming syndicated by public television distributors (with the exception of those airing as part of a discrete afternoon block), moving the MHz Worldview feed to its main channel.
 It brought back aforementioned programming on July 15, 2014.

 As of 12 April 2017, LocusPoint Networks, hired by the district to sell the station due to its $1 million annual losses, claimed fiscal mismanagement and incompetence by school officials and administrators to fulfill their basic obligations to facilitate the sale properly.
 In turn, the District counter-sued LocusPoint, a multi-station operator, and its partner, PricewaterhouseCoopers for failure to enter KCSM-TV into the 2016 United States wireless spectrum auction.
-Nonetheless, the station continuously ran a deficit for many years, with viewers citing programming that was irrelevant and uninteresting for a typical public television station.

-As KPJK

 On September 7, 2017, Sonoma County public television station KRCB (channel 22) announced that it would acquire KCSM-TV for $12 million.
 The Rural California Broadcasting Corporation applied to change the station's call letters to KPJK; the call letters were chosen to honor John Kramer, a professor at Sonoma State University who founded KRCB with his wife, Nancy Dobbs, in 1984.
 On October 24, LocusPoint Networks filed a lawsuit to block the sale to KRCB, claiming that the sale was not valid and violated its contract with KCSM-TV.

+As KPJK (2018–present)

 On July 31, 2018, KRCB took control of KCSM-TV and the call letters were changed to KPJK.
 Though KRCB sought to have KPJK rejoin PBS, its membership request was denied due to overlap with San Francisco's main PBS station, KQED (channel 9), as PBS has sought to eliminate duplication of programming within the same market.
 The station continued to simulcast KCSM radio on subchannel 60.5, under the branding "KCSM Jazz TV", even though the radio station was retained by the San Mateo County Community College District.